Building a gender equal business in Australia and New Zealand

 Unilever recognised as a leader in workplace gender equality

-At Unilever we also believe in paying for performance with clear reward policies and have a longstanding commitment to equal pay for equal work.
+Currently, 54% of management positions across our Australian and New Zealand workforce are held by women.
+We also believe in paying for performance with clear reward policies and have a longstanding commitment to equal pay for equal work.
 Our compensation structures are intended to be gender neutral, with any pay differences between employees in similar jobs fairly reflecting levels of individual performance and skill.

 We are a proud Workplace Gender Equality Agency (WGEA) Employer of Choice for Gender Equality (EOCGE) citation holder for 2017-18, 2018-19 and 2019-20.

 The citation recognises employer commitment and best practice in promoting gender equality in Australian workplaces.
 Particular focus areas include leadership, learning and development, gender remuneration gaps, flexible working and other initiatives to support family responsibilities, employee consultation, preventing sex-based harassment and discrimination, and targets for improving gender equality outcomes.

 In 2018, we were also recognised as having the Best Workplace D&I Program at the Australian HR Awards.